 The allocation for spending is governed by the University's preservation of capital policy, the purpose of which is to ensure that the rate of growth in the capital value of endowments matches or exceeds the rate of inflation over time.
 This policy limits the amount of income made available for spending and requires the reinvestment of excess income.
-The target allocation for spending is about 4% of the fair value of endowments within a corridor of 3% to 5%.
-In 2009, as a result of severe financial market losses, the University suspended the endowment distribution in order to preserve the underlying value of its endowments.
-Allocation for spending resumed in 2010.
+The target allocation for spending is 3% to 5% of the opening market value.
+The actual endowment allocation for 2010-11 was 4.6% of the opening market value of endowment.